Efficient presolving methods for the influence maximization problem: Computational results

-To begin with, we note that for node $j$ in graph $\mathcal{G}$, if it is a singleton node (i.e., it does not have any incoming arc), then in each live-arc graph $\mathcal{G}^{\omega}$, it is also a singleton node; otherwise, it has at most one incoming arc in each live-arc graph $\mathcal{G}^{\omega}$ (indeed, in the tested instances, it has exactly one incoming arc as $\sum_{i\,:\,(i,j)\in\A}b_{ij}=1$ holds; see subsection \ref{settings}).
+In this subsection, we present similar computational results for the IMP under the LTM in Tables \ref{table: RC_LTM}-\ref{table: OP_LTM}.
+To begin with, we note that for node $j$ in graph $\mathcal{G}$, if it is a singleton node (i.e., it does not have any incoming arc), then in each live-arc graph $\mathcal{G}^{\omega}$, it is also a singleton node; otherwise, it has at most one incoming arc in each live-arc graph $\mathcal{G}^{\omega}$ (indeed, in the tested instances, it has exactly one incoming arc as $\sum_{i\,:\,(i,j)\in\A}b_{ij}=1$ holds; see \revv{Section} \ref{settings}).
 As a result, for any pair of nodes $i_1$ and $i_2 $ in live-arc graph $\mathcal{G}^{\omega}$, there exists at most one directed path from node $i_1$ to node $i_2$.
-This implies that in graph $\mathcal{G}^\omega$, the subgraph induced by the nodes in SCC $\mathcal{SC}_u^\omega$ with $|\mathcal{SC}_u^\omega| \geq 2$ must be a single circle (which is in sharp contrast to the IMP under the ICM in which the subgraph induced by the nodes in SCC $\mathcal{SC}_u^\omega$ with $|\mathcal{SC}_u^\omega| \geq 2$ can be a union of multiple circles).
-This property for the IMP under the LTM, however, implies that in the live-arc graphs, the SCCs are likely to be small, and (hence) the reachability sets of the nodes are likely to be small.
-Consequently, through applying the SCNA, we can only observe a mild reduction on the numbers of nodes and arcs and the numbers of variables and nonzeros in Table \ref{table: RC_LTM}.
+This implies that in graph $\mathcal{G}^\omega$, the subgraph induced by the nodes in SCC $\mathcal{SC}_u^\omega$ with $|\mathcal{SC}_u^\omega| \geq 2$ must be a single circle (which is in sharp contrast to the IMP under the ICM in which the subgraph induced by the nodes in SCC $\mathcal{SC}_u^\omega$ with $|\mathcal{SC}_u^\omega| \geq 2$ can be a union of multiple circles). \revv{This property for the IMP under the LTM, however, implies that only a small portion of nodes are likely to be strongly connected with other nodes, and the reachability sets of the nodes are also likely to be small.} Consequently, through applying the SCNA, we can only observe a mild reduction on the numbers of nodes and arcs and the numbers of variables and \revv{elements in the reachability sets} in Table \ref{table: RC_LTM}.
 However, due to the small sizes of the reachability sets, more nodes are likely to be isomorphic among different scenarios and hence the INA can detect more reductions, as compared to the IMP under the ICM.
 This is shown in Table \ref{table: RC_LTM} in which we observe a fairly large reduction on the number of variables by applying the INA.
-Similar to the case under the ICM, with the increasing number of scenarios, more reductions can be detected by the INA; see Table \ref{table: RC_LTM2}.
-The reduction on the number of nonzeros is relatively small which can be explained by the fact that most eliminated variables by the INA are associated with small reachability sets as $\maxlength$ is set to $4$ in our implementation (see subsection \ref{subsec:parameter} further ahead for the reason of setting $\maxlength=4$).
-Notice that in Table \ref{table: RC_LTM}, the reduction detected by the SNA ($\mathbf{Default}$) is marginal since, as it has been mentioned, a node is a singleton node in live-arc graph $\mathcal{G}^{\omega}$ if and only if it is a singleton node in the original graph $\mathcal{G}$.
+The reduction on the number of \revv{elements in the reachability sets} is relatively small which can be explained by the fact that most eliminated variables by the INA are associated with small reachability sets as $\maxlength$ is set to $4$ in our implementation (see \revv{Section} \ref{subsec:parameter} further ahead for the reason of setting $\maxlength=4$).
+Notice that in Table \ref{table: RC_LTM}, the reduction detected by the SNA ($\Default$) is marginal since, as it has been mentioned, a node is a singleton node in live-arc graph $\mathcal{G}^{\omega}$ if and only if it is a singleton node in the original graph $\mathcal{G}$.
 Therefore, the reductions by applying the SNA for the IMP under the LTM totally depend on the number of singleton nodes in network $\mathcal{G}$, which is very small in most cases.
-Indeed, only network EPINIONS contains a relatively large percentage of singleton nodes $(35.9\%)$; see column $\Delta\rm{Z}$ \rev{under setting $\mathbf{Default}$} in Table \ref{table: RC_LTM}.
+Indeed, only network EPINIONS contains a relatively large percentage of singleton nodes $(35.9\%)$; see column $\DeltaZ$ \rev{under setting $\Default$} in Table \ref{table: RC_LTM}. \revv{For the IMP under the LTM, with the increasing number of scenarios, a relatively large increase on the reductions by the INA can be observed, as shown in Table \ref{table: RC_LTM2}.}